 Every element needs to be programmed into existence.

 Now, as the game continues to take shape, it will likely need audio!
-Is there dialogue between characters?
+Is there a dialogue between the characters?
 The audio developers will be responsible for bringing voices into the game.
 The character developers will animate the facial movements to line up with that dialogue.
 The audio developers will work on the score, the ambient noises, the sound effects.